Updated August 24, 2021.

 - The product inventory, meals, and other food items are currently all purchased from Profile by Sanford’s affiliate, Profile Products, LLC, but some may be purchased from third-party vendors.

-- You must purchase from Profile by Sanford or its affiliate or designee one exterior sign that Profile by Sanford specifies.
+- You must purchase from Profile by Sanford or its affiliate or designee one exterior sign, monument signage, and reserved parking signs that Profile by Sanford specifies.

-- The exterior signage is currently purchased from Profile by Sanford’s affiliate, Profile Products, LLC, but some may be purchased from third-party vendors.
+- The exterior signage, monument signage, and reserved parking signage are currently purchased from Profile by Sanford’s affiliate, Profile Products, LLC, but some may be purchased from third-party vendors.

 - Additional signage is at the owner’s discretion.